-This article was adapted from Veronica Boix-Mansilla and Anthony Jackson's forthcoming book, Educating for Global Competence: Preparing Our Youth to Engage the World.
+This article was adapted from Veronica Boix-Mansilla and Anthony Jackson's book, Educating for Global Competence: Preparing Our Youth to Engage the World.
 Read the full chapter, Understanding the World through Disciplinary and Interdisciplinary Study (15-page PDF).

 Global competence is the capacity to use knowledge and skills in a global knowledge economy.
 (See the full definition here.)
 But globally competent students learn to view the world through the lenses of history, science, mathematics, and through language, the arts, among other disciplines.
 They also integrate such lenses to reach deeper, more comprehensive, and personally meaningful insights.

 Clearly, neither students nor experts can master the large amounts of available information about world geography, history, economics, anthropology, and art.

 Gaining global competence is not merely a matter of having more information about more places in the world.
 Rather, students’ global competence pivots on their growing ability to understand contexts, telling phenomena, and revealing transnational connections in depth.
 Over time, such substantive and developmentally appropriate engagement with disciplines and topics of global significance will build the foundation for global competence.